jfagoagas/blog/content/posts/jwt-based-session.md

 ## Conclusion

-While using JWTs for session management isn't the standard practice, it's sometimes necessary due to architectural constraints.
-By focusing on token expiration, token revocation, and addressing web security vulnerabilities, you can securely manage user sessions and protect your application from common security threats.
+Using JWTs for session management may not be the standard approach, but it can be essential when architectural constraints demand it.
+By effectively managing token expiration and revocation, and proactively addressing web security vulnerabilities, you can maintain secure user sessions and protect your application from common security threats.